 1. Cliff Jumping and Canyoning in Dalat

 The mountainous city of Dalat is ideal for any kind of thrilling activities.
 One of them is canyoning.
 Get ready to navigate through a canyon and rush down the waterfall in the middle of the pine forest!
 And if you have a bigger mind of an adventurer, don’t hesitate to go cliff jumping!
+The best and safest way to enjoy this experience is joining a Dalat canyoning tour 1 day.

 2. Trekking in Ta Nang – Phan Dung Route